Pretend

 Note that these hotkeys work with the current active panel.
 So pressing a key in the viewer or timeline may produce different results.

-Modifer Key Symbols
+Modifier Key Symbols

 Key |